Jono-99/IPTPrelimAssessment2/README.md

 # IPTPrelimAssessment2
 SUBMITTED!!!
-FYI make sure to submit your individual avaluations
+FYI make sure to submit your individual evaluations